List of Coronation Street characters introduced in 2016: Shona Platt

 Shona returns on the anniversary of Kylie's death to find young girls whom Nathan had previously abused to help Bethany's case against him.
 David is less than pleased when Shona stays on the street, especially when she goes to visit Clayton in prison.
 A few days later, they admit their feelings for each other and have sex.
 After Shona and David begin a relationship, Clayton's father Dane Hibbs (Simon Naylor) arrives on the street and tries to get Shona to give him her £6,000 winnings that she won on a scratchcard.
 Shona and David briefly break up over Clayton and Dane but get back together shortly afterwards.
 In April 2018, David breaks up with Shona, saying he "doesn't love her anymore", when unbeknown to her, he had been raped.
-She moves in with Roy and Carla.
+She moves in with Roy and Carla Connor (Alison King).
 The following month, David opens up to Shona about being raped by his former friend Josh Tucker (Ryan Clayton) and they get back together; Shona thereafter confronts Josh for what he did and swears revenge on him for David's ordeal.

 In February 2019, Shona visits Clayton in prison when she learns Dane died, and Clayton asks her to smuggle drugs into prison for him to prevent him from being beaten up.
 Shona tries to do so but does not end up doing it.
 Shona begins receiving threats, and when she goes to Dane's funeral, she finds out that the funeral directors set up an escape for Clayton, who succeeds.
 A few days later Shona is held hostage by Clayton and she finds out that Dane died smuggling drugs into prison for him.
 Just as Clayton is about to stab Shona, she stabs him and he is rushed to a hospital.
 The next day, David proposes to Shona and she accepts.
 In November 2019, Shona marries David when he is released from prison.

-On Christmas Day 2019, Shona is shot by Derek Milligan (Craig Els), one of Gary's clients, whom he sought to kill for ruining his chances of reconciling with his family.
+On Christmas Day 2019, Shona is shot by Derek Milligan (Craige Els), one of Gary Windass' (Mikey North) clients, whom he sought to kill for ruining his chances of reconciling with his family.
 Shona suffers extensive brain damage as a result of the accident and is unaware of who David and the rest of the family are.
 She is then moved to a rehabilitation centre in Leeds and tells David she does not want to see him as he unsettled her.
 Months later, she returns home and is still reluctant to be around David.
 However, he soon reminds her of their memories and time together and they have another "wedding" on Christmas Day 2020.